dreynic/binflix-v2/README.md

 ## Features

-- Search for movies and TV series by title, genre, and release year.
+- Search for movies and TV series by title.
 - View detailed information about each title, including synopsis, ratings, and posters.
 - Responsive design for optimal viewing on both desktop and mobile devices.